Harshness vanished. A sudden softness

 How do you celebrate spring?
 What does it mean to you?
 What are the signs of spring where you live?
 Are there certain rituals or practices that help you to align with the energy of this season?

 I believe that tapping into the energy signature of each season can offer us so much in the way of inner wisdom, physical health, and creative potency.
 I do not think that our practices and rituals need to be elaborate or complex, nor do they need to be deeply religious or even spiritual in nature.
 They simply need to reflect our own experience of each season.
 The practices are a recognition of our intimate relationship to the world around us and an honouring of earth’s rhythms as an intrinsic part of our lives.
 The magic is in the fact that the more we pay attention to these rhythms, the more they come alive in our own bodies, hearts, and minds.

-Join me this spring on the Thirteen Moons course to receive more support in tapping into seasonal wisdom cycles.
-I will guide you through a full wheel of the year, complete with inspiration for your own personal sadhana.
-My Thirteen Moons Sadhana Circle for Women is an opportunity to go on a journey with me.
-I will share my own process of reflection and practice while bringing in guest teachers who are leaders in the fields of creativity, women’s health, astrology, aromatherapy, herbalism, meditation, yogic practice and more.
-We will start on the New Moon in Aries on March 27, 2017.
+If you want more seasonal wisdom inspiration please join me for my Thirteen Moons course which begins on March 20th, the vernal equinox.
+I will guide you through a full wheel of the year, tracking each astro season along with full and new moon ritual guidance and inspiration for your own personal sadhana.
+My Thirteen Moons Circle is an opportunity to go on a journey through the year with me and it only opens up in the spring.
 Whether you choose to take part or not, I hope that this spring season brings you bright blessings of renewal and rebirth, and I offer you my Spring Tonic Tea recipe to nourish you in good health.

 Spring Tonic Tea Blend